 Will I do this again?

 Absolutely!!
 Not only did I display my handmade products, but I also gifted attending celebrities a sample of my jewelry.

 The result of this puts one of my products, and also one of my business cards, into the hands of people I would never see at a craft fair or art show here in Central Florida!

 Here you will find a style definition or guide for each of the style types that are optional attributes in the sell on etsy form.

 They used to drive me crazy!
-There used to be like 50 of them and I din’t know or remember most of them!
-Thankfully with the new updates there are only like 11 – much easier to remember, but some I still have to look them up, so I decided to make this list.
+There used to be like 50 of them and I didn’t know or remember most of them!
+Thankfully with the new updates there are only like 11 styles so they are much easier to remember.

 If you are looking for a style that isn’t shown, then checkout this list I came across on the Etsy forums, which has all 50 of the ones that used to be in the sell on etsy form.
 This list of attributes was done by sparrowsalvage several years ago, and I have incorporated some of her definitions also.

 Somehow the year has just flown by, and I have hardly touched this blog!
 Do I have a good reason why I haven’t been posting regularly?
 Not really, but I do have 4 flimsy reasons, and you can use these same excuses for just about anything.